Rhode Island Council of Resource Providers for Children, Youth, and Families

 Training may also take place at other locations, including on-site at agency facilities.
 The Training Academy is a part-time program, providing most training sessions on a continual “as needed” basis.

-The Association of Child and Youth Care Practice (ACYCP) acycp.org endorses national certification for all CYCPs.
-All trainees enrolled in the Training Academy's core training "Effective Child and Youth Care Practice (Beginning and Advanced Skills)" will have an automatic one-year membership with ACYCP.
+The National Association of Child and Youth Care Practice (NACYCP) nacycp.org endorses national certification for all CYCPs.
+All trainees enrolled in the Training Academy's core training "Effective Child and Youth Care Practice (Beginning and Advanced Skills)" will have an automatic one-year membership with NACYCP.
 RICORP will also assist trainees with the application to the Child and Youth Care Certification Board (CYCCB) for national certification.
 Certification levels include:

 Entry Level